despedite/tini/README.md

 2. Download the ZIP file or clone the repo.

 3. Edit bot.py, and at the end of the file change up the Discord bot.run("YOUR-TOKEN-HERE") for the token you got on the first step.
+Do the same on DMG.py.

 4. (Optional) If you're on Windows, edit the location of the file on open.bat from c:\location\bot.py to where the bot files are located.
 This'll allow you to see errors when editing the file.